projectwilberforce/projectwilberforce.github.io/vaomanual/index.md

 **Adaptive Sampling**

-Adaptive sampling means lower quality options are used on more distant areas of the image.
+Adaptive sampling means lower number of samples is used on more distant areas of the image.
 Ideally causes no loss of detail.

-- *Enabled Automatic*: Automatically determines where lower quality should be used.
+- *Enabled Automatic*: Automatically determines where lower sample count should be used.
 - *Enabled Manual*: Provides additional slider to fine-tune the change between the quality levels.

 **Downsampled Pre-pass**